Sanjay-Shr/DevOps_Challenge/README.md

 - Compared KIND and Minikube to understand different Kubernetes setups.
 - Next step: Deploy sample workloads on both environments.

+### Day 66 – Understanding Kubeadm Cluster Setup

+- Learned how kubeadm creates multi-node Kubernetes clusters using separate master and worker nodes.
+- Understood containerd and its role as the Kubernetes container runtime.
+- Studied system requirements including disabling swap and opening port 6443.
+- Explored kubeadm init for the master and kubeadm join for worker nodes.
+- Learned about kubeconfig setup for non-root Kubernetes management.
+- Reviewed the need for network plugins and pre-flight checks on worker nodes.

 ---

 ## How to Use This Repo